How to stop repossession of your house

 What is house repossession?

-When you fail to keep up with your mortgage repayments, your mortgage lender can take ownership of your property.
+If you fail to keep up with your mortgage repayments, your mortgage lender can take ownership of your property.
 This is known as repossession.

-House repossession may occur if you continually fail to make your mortgage repayments, or fail to pay back any loan(s) secured on your property.
+House repossession may occur if you continually fail to make your mortgage repayments.
+Your home may also be at risk if you fail to repay a loan secured on your property.

 What is the house repossession process?